patrickwregan/project4/README.md

 I changed all relevant querySelectorAll to getElementsByClassName

+for document.addEventListener

+I calculated the height of the window from window.innerHeight so as to make the number of rows fit in the window.
+I left the number of columns the same as this seems to be part of the assignment.

 for updatePositions:

 I pulled calculation of sine out of the the inner for loop of the updatePositions function.